 Does Fairfield sound like it could be your next home?
 Contact Kerry Davies today to discuss what you are looking for in a Victoria area property.

+OPEN HOUSE Saturday, May 26th 11am-1pm.
 Fantastic location in one of Victoria's most sought after areas.
-Recently featured in The Times Colonist's Homes section, this 1994 built stunning residence has been exte...
+This 1994 built stunning residence has been extensively remodeled...